 You must cross-reference or specifically update (iterate) your Phase 1 proposal in this response.
 For example, in a very low-lying area prone to repetitive flooding that the National Climate Assessment and other best-available information indicates will only worsen, the activity types most likely to improve both recovery and resilience might be voluntary flood buyouts inside the most impacted and distressed MID-URN target area using CDBG-NDR funds and in the larger NDRC proposal area using supporting leverage funds, with conversion of the buyout properties to absorb and contain floodwaters from future events as well as create areas that provide recreation and habitat.
 This could be paired with construction of new neighborhoods with affordable housing on higher ground for participating families and businesses.
-A coastal community subject to extreme high winds and torrential downpour Might choose more stringer and available of stranger and building codes coupled with an information campaign and incentives to create shelters in Rolles 11 and public buildings, along with strategic stormwater management improvements, in creating of 58 reduction of impermeable surfaces.
+A coastal community subject to extreme high winds and torrential downpours might choose more stringent local or statewide of 58 building codes coupled with an information campaign and incentives to create shelters in homes and public buildings, along with strategic stormwater management improvements, including reduction of impermeable surfaces.